hyz-courses/CISC3024-Pattern-Recognition/README.md

         - [Project Slides](Final_Project/CISC3024_Final_Project_Slides_DC127853.pptx)
         - [Project Report PDF](Final_Project/CISC3024_Final_Project_Report_DC127853.pdf)

 2. Experiment sets/subsets are stored in the `.pth` files, they include hyper-parameter values, training and validation losses over epochs, and the model state.
 All of such files are listed in the [Google Drive](https://drive.google.com/drive/folders/1SpnG2BSAXtR2b4Uza9Y7q3iZ23l2TTU9?usp=sharing) due to the large file size.
+Create a `model` folder in the root directory of the final project and put them into it.

 Experiment Set Structure:
 ```python